The best deals from all the stores' holiday sales

 The Kindle Paperwhite is still on sale $100, down from $130.

 The detachable Joy-Con controllers that ship with the Nintendo Switch are nice, but if you want to up your game, you'll want a full size gamepad -- and the Nintendo Switch Pro Controller is the gold standard.
-It rarely goes on sale, and this price is just a few bucks more than its Cyber Monday low of $51.
+It rarely goes on sale, and this price is only 9 bucks more than its Cyber Monday low of $51.

 Fitbit Versa: $149 (save $51)Sarah Tew/CNET